Alan & Walter’sAshevilleWedding

 Excursions

 With so much to see and do in Asheville, it can be hard to choose what to prioritize, so we’re organizing two excursions that highlight the best parts of the city—one on Saturday and one on Sunday.
 You’ll find information about each one below, along with its price.
-If you’re interested in either, or both, let us know by filling out the form at the bottom of this section, and we’ll purchase your ticket(s) for you.
-You can then reimburse us anytime before the big weekend.
+If you’re interested in either, or both, let us know and we’ll provide instructions on how to purchase tickets.

 To clarify, both excursions are entirely optional.
 If there’s something else you want to do, go for it!
 And while these excursions cost money, we’re also planning a number of free activities, so there will be plenty of opportunities to hang out as a larger group.